RaduADumitru/codex/README.md

 By default, the service runs on [localhost:8080](http:/localhost:8080), with the database on [localhost:8529](http:/localhost:8529).
 The database is accessible by default with the credentials `user:root`, `password:openSesame`.
 ## Import

 Before any searches can be executed, the database has to be imported.
-Data will be imported from the DEXonline's database initialization script (accesible [here](https://dexonline.ro/static/download/dex-database.sql.gz)) through SQL parsing.
+Data will be imported from the DEXonline's database initialization script (accesible by default [here](https://dexonline.ro/static/download/dex-database.sql.gz)) through SQL parsing.

 The import can be achieved in **two** phases: